Issue Deep Dive

 ODA Spending

-The US’ spending on education represented around 3% of its total ODA in 2021, relative to the DAC average of 9%.
+The US’ spending on education represented around 3% of its total ODA in 2023.
 This places the US last among DAC donors in relative terms.

 Bilateral Spending

-In 2021, 94%, or US$1.3 billion, of US education ODA was channeled bilaterally or as earmarked funding through multilaterals.
-The US kept its bilateral funding to education largely consistent from 2020.
+In 2023, 88% of US education ODA was channeled bilaterally or as earmarked funding through multilaterals.

 Multilateral Spending and Commitments

-Only 6% (US$78 million) of overall education ODA was disbursed as core contributions to multilaterals.
-Of this, most of the funding went primarily to the World Bank’s IDA (5% of total education ODA).
-Additionally, the US is a consistent supporter of the GPE, having contributed US$676 million between 2009 and 2022.
-At the Global Education Summit in July 2021, which was a call from GPE to mobilize US$5 billion in funding toward children’s education in the world’s lowest-income countries, the US made a three-year pledge of US$305 million , accounting for 8% of total pledges.
+12% of overall education ODA was disbursed as core contributions to multilaterals.
+Of this, most of the funding went primarily to the World Bank’s IDA.
+Additionally, the US was a consistent supporter of the GPE, having contributed US$676 million between 2009 and 2022.
 The US is also a founding donor to ECW, an international initiative launched in 2016 that aims to improve access to education services in humanitarian emergencies and crises.
 The US has committed a total of US$145 million to the fund since its founding in 2016.

 The table below summarizes the US’ more recent commitments to multilaterals working in global education.
 Some of these commitments are considered core funding to multilaterals while others will be earmarked funding through multilaterals from the US.